Are you aspiring to pursue a career in the promising field of artificial intelligence?

 Ever heard of “it’s not what you know but who you know”?

-Of course when people are employed simply because of who they know, it’s bad for business especially when its people who are not ‘qualified’ for the job, who tend to underperformed when hired.
+Of course, when people are employed simply because of who they know, it’s bad for business especially when it’s people who are not ‘qualified’ for the job, who tend to underperform when hired.

 But imagine, if you are qualified for a job and got the job partly because of your connections, well that’s not bad, at least for business.